vmware/terraform-azurerm-avi-alb-deployment-azure/README.md

 ## Private IP Controller Deployment
 For a controller deployment that is only accesible via private IPs the controller_public_address should be set to false to enable this connectivity.
 In addition it is recommended to either configure VNET peering with the vnet_peering_settings or manually create resource group and VNET/Subnets and specify them with the create-networking = false, custom_controller_resource_group, custom_vnet_name, and custom_subnet_name variables.
 This is needed so that the controller IPs can be reached by the Ansible provisioner.

+## Contributing

+The terraform-azurerm-avi-alb-deployment-azure project team welcomes contributions from the community.
+Before you start working with this project please read and sign our Contributor License Agreement (https://cla.vmware.com/cla/1/preview).
+If you wish to contribute code and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
+For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements